floWneffetS/tutorial_dcTMD/README.md

 - `-n`: number of points of the free energy in the input free energy file
 - `-ngamma`: number of points of Gamma in the input friction file

-Here we gegnerate one single Langevin trajectory file of 1 ms length per temperatrue.
+Here we gegnerate one single Langevin trajectory file of 1 ms length per temperature.
 On a single core of a modern PC, this should require ca. 5 hours.
-Alternatively, you may start 5 simulations with 0.2 ms length each.
+Alternatively, you may start 5 simulations with 0.2 ms length each ad different seed, which is actually beneficial for convergence.

+After completion of the simulations, use the Pytho script ``